Indian scientists on a South African vessel are in Antarctica, midway through an expedition across the Southern Ocean.

 - Understanding of how the climate system works through the oceans

 Progress so far under the mission

-- The mission has extracted one of the largest sediment cores from the Southern Ocean measuring 3.4 meters.
+- The mission has extracted one of the largest sediment cores from the Southern Ocean measuring 3.4 metres.

 India’s research stations in Antarctic and Arctic